 In the video below Patricia Boudier of Peaceful Valley Farm & Garden Supply, talks about planting and growing citrus indoors for those who live in growing USDA cold hardiness zone 7 or lower.

-Here are some of the highlights she’ll cover.
+Here are some of the highlights she’ll cover on growing citrus trees.

 - Best Varieties for growing indoors